 - HID headlights have a farther reach, and the light is brighter.
 That’s not necessarily a good thing, though.
 This causes more glare, putting other drivers at a higher risk.

-- It takes HID lights about 30 seconds to reach full brightness.
+- It takes high-intensity discharge headlights about 30 seconds to reach full brightness.
 While this isn’t a problem for some drivers, others cannot wait for headlights to warm up.